Acquisition and marketing

 Financial support is available for artists with disabilities with a view to ensuring access to CALQ's services.
 Please complete the relevant section of your official form if you would like to submit an application.

 To be eligible, the applicant in visual arts must:

-- Have disseminated a body of works publicly, in venues and/or a context recognized by his peers.
+- Have disseminated a work or a body of works publicly, in venues and/or a context recognized by his peers.
 These works must have been produced independently of his training or subsequent to it.

 - Commit to invest an amount matching or exceeding the support to be received for the project.

 The visual arts encompass painting, sculpture, engraving, photography, drawing, illustration, mixed techniques, installations, comic strips, performance, textile arts, video art or any other form of related expression.

 Artists must have at least three years of professional artistic practice in Québec or elsewhere.

 The number of years of professional artistic practice is determined taking into account the applicant's overall career and includes the number of years of practice in another discipline.

 - Declare themselves to be professional artists;

 - Produce works or practice an art on their own behalf or offer services for payment, as creators or performers, in disciplines within the CALQ’s jurisdiction;